TracyGJG/utilities/README.md

 ### Return Value

-A value in the target range, when the input value is from the source range, otherwise unknown.
+When the input value is from the source range, a value in the target range is returned, otherwise unknown.

 ### Description